Quick answer

 A good senior dog care checklist covers mobility, body weight, appetite, sleep, bathroom habits, traction at home, hearing/vision changes, and how your dog recovers from normal daily life.

 The big win with senior dogs is catching drift sooner.
 Less bounce after walks.
 Slower rise from bed.
 A little more pacing at night.
-Those details are the story.
+Those details are the story, and tiny changes matter more in older dogs than they ever did in younger ones.

 What to notice first